 - Provides access to federal funding opportunities through the Funding Resources Web page

-- Provides resources for researchers to assist them with proposal development and writing
+- Provides resources for researchers to assist them with proposal development

-- Administers Limited Submissions.
+- Administers Limited Submissions

 - Provides Responsible Conduct of Research oversight and training, including conflict of interest, laboratory/studio safety, animal care and use, human subjects, environmental health and safety, and various institutional safety and compliance committees